This post may contain affiliate links. Read our disclosure policy here.

 Ingredients

-- Zucchinis: I use green zucchini, but you can also use any other summer or winter squash or frozen zucchini if not in season.
+I use green zucchini, but you can also use any other summer or winter squash or frozen zucchini if not in season.
+Onion, corn, and black beans kick up yumminess and nutrition to the moon!
+If you like tacos on the spicy side, you can add pickled jalapeños and onions for extra heat.

 - Cook the zucchini

-In a large skillet, heat 1 ½ tablespoons of the olive oil over medium high heat.
-Add the zucchini slices and sprinkle with half the seasoning.
+Cook the zucchini slices in a large skillet with half the seasoning.
 Flip and cook on the other side.
 Transfer to a plate and cover to keep warm. - Sauté the onions

-Reduce the heat to medium and add the remaining 1 ½ teaspoons of oil.
-Add the onion and the remaining seasoning and sauté for about 5 minutes, until onions have softened.
+Sauté the onion with the remaining seasoning for about 5 minutes, until the onions have softened.
 Add the corn and stir to heat through. - Heat the black beans

-Meanwhile, heat black beans on a small saucepan over medium-low heat or in the microwave. - Assemble the tacos!
+Meanwhile, heat black beans in a small saucepan or in the microwave. - Assemble the tacos!

 Watch this video so we can make epic zucchini tacos together!